-Lawrence I. Sills has served as our Chief Executive Officer and Chairman of the Board since 2000 and has been a director of the Company since 1986.
-From 1986 to 2000, Mr. Sills served as our President and Chief Operating Officer.
-From 1983 to 1986, he served as our Vice President of Operations.
-Mr. Sills is the brother of Arthur S. Sills and Peter J. Sills, each of whom is a director of the Company, and is the father of Eric Sills, our President.
+Mr. Sills has served as our Executive Chairman of the Board since March 2016, and as a director of the Company since 1986.
+Mr. Sills has also served as our Chairman of the Board from December 2000 to March 2016, Chief Executive Officer from December 2000 to March 2016, our President and Chief Operating Officer from 1986 to 2000, and our Vice President of Operations from 1983 to 1986.
+Mr. Sills is the father of Eric P. Sills, a director of the Company and our Chief Executive Officer and President.
 Mr. Sills holds an MBA from Harvard Business School and a BA from Dartmouth College.